 Then they were naked on the bed and things had changed.
 She lay inert on her back, eyes closed, so much so that he wondered if she was about to fall asleep.
 Her skin was beautifully pale and goose-pimpled in the lamplight, her thighs plump and soft, her buttocks pancaked against the mattress, her breasts soft, downy mounds.
-He kissed her from neck to stomach, and asked if he could go down on her.
-For several moments he tried in vain to elicit some wetness between her legs.
+He kissed her from neck to stomach, and asked if he could kiss her between her legs.
+She nodded.
+For several moments he tried in vain to elicit some arousal.
 She asked him to stop and hurry up and fuck her.
-He realized then the true value of his choice.
+He realised then the true value of his choice.

 He stopped.
 She told him to lie on his back, and she got up from the bed and moved to the table.
 Taking a packet from a bowl of condoms she opened the wrapper and placed the nipple of the condom in her mouth.
 Crouching over his lap took his manhood in her mouth, unrolling the latex around his flaccid penis, and slowly moved her mouth back and forth until his cock began to grow, slowly engorging the rubber sheath.
 Once she was satisfied he was hard enough she squirted some lubricant into her hands and rubbed it over his member and over her sex, and straddled him.
 Her breasts, pendulous and pearlescent, brushed his face as she rocked back and forth over him, her nipples at touching distance.
-He could feel himself soften and start to slide from her, and asked to be excused while he went to the bathroom.
+When he felt himself soften and start to slide from her, he asked her to stop.
+Why?
+I need to go to the bathroom.
 She dismounted, staring at him balefully as he pulled on his underpants.

-Where is the bathroom, he asked.
+Where is it?
+He asked.
 Down to the right, she replied.

 The corridor was still empty when he stepped from the room.
-He felt his skin tighten in the cold air, and shuffled to the bathroom in the darkness.
+He felt his skin tighten in the cold air, and shuffled to the bathroom in near-darkness.
 Closing the door behind him he pulled off the condom and urinated hopefully in the direction of the toilet.